 The Mayor and four representatives of Council are elected by the community to represent the City of Markham at the Regional level.

 The members of council, called councillors or aldermen, are elected by the municipality's voters.
 Council members are paid by the municipality for their services, but in many municipalities, members of council usually serve part-time and work at other jobs as well.

-Municipal elections are conducted every four years, and Members of Council are elected by the residents to a fours-year term of office.
-The selection of members for the offices of Mayor and Regional Councillors are made City-wide, while Ward Councillors are elected by individual ward.
+Municipal elections are conducted every four years, and Members of Council are elected by the residents to a four-year term of office.
+The selection of members for the offices of Mayor and Regional Councillors are made city-wide, while Ward Councillors are elected by individual ward.

 Additional information on the Mayor and Council

-Because of the large number of services provided, many municipalities divide their council into.
+Because of the large number of services provided, many municipalities divide their council into committees.
 Each committee studies certain matters or services and makes recommendations to the entire council concerning them.